 History of the Alhambra Palace

-The Alhambra Palace was originally constructed in 889 AD by the Moors (named after its first ruler, Mohammed I).
-It was used as a royal palace until 1492, when King Ferdinand II and Queen Isabella conquered Granada.
+The Moors (named after its first ruler, Mohammed I) originally built the Alhambra Palace in 889 AD.
+The palace was used as a royal residence until 1492, when King Ferdinand II and Queen Isabella conquered Granada.
 The palace was eventually abandoned during Spain’s war with France during the 19th century.
 In 1812, Napoleon Bonaparte seized control of it and plundered its treasures before retreating back to France.
 After centuries of neglect, it was restored to its former glory in 1836 by King Ferdinand VII.
 Today, it is one of Spain’s most popular tourist attractions.

 What You Will See at Alhambra Palace